teslanet-nl/mule-plc-connector/README.md

 ### Write operation

-The write operation writes values to the PLC.
-Like the read operation, multiple items can be written at once.
-The alias for the field to write, the address and an array of values is given.
-When only one value is written an array of just one value is used.
+The write operation writes values to one or more fields of the PLC.
+The request contains for every field, the alias, the address and an array of one or more values.

 Example: